Skip to content

 Method of comparison

-There are 2 ways of comparing the forecast and measured data:
+There are two ways to compare forecast and measured data:

-• Either you keep the guaranteed PR value as such, and you try to evaluate the PR from the measured data without use of PVsyst (or a limited use for the evaluation of some corrections).
-In many cases the comparison may be done on accumulated results, avoiding the necessity of recalculating the system in hourly values.
+• Keep the guaranteed PR value as is and evaluate PR from measured data without using PVsyst (or with limited use for evaluating corrections).
+In many cases, comparison can be performed on accumulated results, avoiding the need to recalculate the system at detailed time-step level.

-• Or you use the available measured Globalmeas for a complete resimulation of the system, and therefore you get a new evaluation of the reference PR based on measured input data.
+• Use available measured Global_meas data for complete resimulation of the system to obtain a new evaluation of reference PR based on measured input data.
 This should be very close to the forecast result.
-Then you compare the production values, usually well measured, with E_Grid.
+Then compare production values, which are usually well measured, with E_Grid.

 The second solution provides a better flexibility in case of malfunctions of the system, as you can compare the simulated and measured results for a set of situations, cutting the doubtful data.